glennjones/hapi-workshop/readme.md

 ## Code
 ### API
-This is a example bookmark API built with hapi.
+This is an example bookmark API built with hapi.
 I am still updating and adding to this example.
 * [bookmarks-api (full)](code/bookmarks-api)

 There are also the staged builds from the workshop: